CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 npm install nodejs
 npm install truffle
 ```
-Metamask -> Search metamask chrome extension on google and install, then create a wallet
+For installing metamask, search 'metamask chrome extension' on google and install, then create a wallet

 > For windows users, please download a linux virtual machine and run on it

 ### Clone